Korozami/MilkiteaStudio/README.md

     *	Logged in users are directed to the homepage where all the items are located.

 *	Store / Products (if admin)
- 	*	Admin should be able to create a product in their store (CREATE)
+ 	*	Admin should be able to create a product in the store (CREATE)
- 	*	Admin should be able to view all their products in their store (READ)
+ 	*	Admin should be able to view all products in the store (READ)
-   	*	Admin should be able to update their products in their store (UPDATE)
+   	*	Admin should be able to update products in the store (UPDATE)
-    *	Admin should be able to delete a product in their store (DELETE)
+    *	Admin should be able to delete a product in the store (DELETE)

 *	User’s Cart
   	*	User should be able to add an item to their cart (CREATE)